-Closer to home we also try and fit in some longer rows during the summer and have rowed from Manningtree to Walton Backwaters, Woodbridge, and up the Orwell, and of course Harwich and Shotley.
-Due to tidal constraints these longer rows have to go out on one tide and back on the next.
+We also try and fit in some longer rows during the summer and have rowed from Manningtree to Walton Backwaters, round to the Orwell, and of course Harwich and Shotley.
+Due to tidal constraints these longer rows from Manningtree have to go out on one tide and back on the next.
+Venturing further afield we have towed the Gigs to row on the Deben, the Ore and the Thames.